mneunomne/presentations/expanded_material_imaginaries.md

 - continue working with ceramics.
 - go beyond ceramics as a material and start thinking of its historical use as *pots*.
+- think of itinerant *artifacts*, which can be independent from an exhibition space.
+- something *in network*.
+- something that deals with memory, storage, maybe sound.

 ---

 ## research

-Understanding *ceramics pots* as an archaic storage "device".
+Understanding *ceramics pots* as an (almost) universal archaic storage "device".

 ---